david-dc-chen/puma-gitops/charts/gateway/README.md

       Set '-Dcom.l7tech.server.pkix.useDefaultTrustAnchors=true' for well known Certificate Authorities be included as Trust Anchors (true/false)
 - Allow wildcards when verifying hostnames (true/false)
     - Set '-Dcom.l7tech.security.ssl.hostAllowWildcard=true' to allow wildcards when verifying hostnames (true/false)

+### Secrets from Vault
+Vault can be used to hold secrets that gateway use at boot up, e.g. default ssl key, license, and bundles.
+An init container can be used to retrieve secrets from vault and pass as files to gateway to bootstrap.